adrianbsb/docker-php-dev/README.md

 `./build.sh devimage:latest --env dev --php 7.1.8`

-Then you can base your containers on the new built image:
+Then you can start your container with the built image:

 `docker run -d -p 31287:80 --name dev-container devimage:latest`